Six secrets to success: Analysis of key success factors for remedy in the case of DRC workers vs. Heineken at the Dutch NCP

 During the panel discussion, it was revealed that the NCP process led to a deal between the victims and Heineken that involved Heineken paying approximately US$2 million in compensation to the victims, including up to US$45,000 to some individual workers and widows of former workers, as well as making important forward-looking policy changes regarding doing business in conflict-affected areas.
 The panelists analyzed the factors that led to this success, particularly some elements of the Dutch NCP’s handling of the case that were instrumental.
 Six key secrets to success emerged from the discussion:

-- No statute of limitations.
 The abuses in this case originally took place in 1999-2002, 15 years before the case was filed with the NCP.
-Some NCPs, like the Brazilian NCP which only accepts cases relating to abuses that occurred one (yes, 1!) year before the time of filing, would have immediately rejected this case, and mediation would have never even been possible.
+Some NCPs employ a statute of limitations (in some cases of just one year!), which would have led them to immediately reject this case, and mediation would have never even been possible.
 The Dutch NCP does not have a statute of limitations, but rather accepts all cases on their merits and actively seeks out areas it can help resolve disputes, even long-standing ones.

-- Acknowledgement that remedy is the reason for the NCP system.
 The complainants in this case specifically requested financial compensation.
 Some NCPs would have immediately rejected this request and thus the case, falsely claiming that NCPs can only handle forward-looking requests and that they cannot deal with demands for remedy for past harms.
 This ignores the fact that most of the users of the NCP system are seeking remedy for past harms, as well as being interested in forward-looking improvements.
-The Dutch NCP, on the other hand, recognized that remedy is the reason for the NCP system and demonstrated that both restorative and forward-looking remedy are possible through the NCP system if NCPs recognize that this is their purpose.
+The Dutch NCP, on the other hand, recognized that remedy, which can take many forms, is the reason for the NCP system and demonstrated that both restorative and forward-looking remedy are possible through the NCP system if NCPs recognize that this is their purpose.

-- Independent, multi-stakeholder structure of the Dutch NCP.
-The panel discussion at the UN Forum revealed that the Dutch NCP faced early pressure to reject the case from conservative individuals and ministries within the Dutch government.
+The panel discussion at the UN Forum revealed that the Dutch NCP faced early pressure to reject the case.
 Most NCPs are housed within a single government ministry or a limited number of ministries and have no independence from government positions.
-But the Dutch NCP is one of only four NCPs in the world with an independent structure and multi-stakeholder participation that allowed it to resist this pressure, accept the case, and continue to handle it in a manner that the NCP’s independent experts knew was the correct and just way to do so.
+But the Dutch NCP is one of only four NCPs in the world with an independent structure and multi-stakeholder participation that allowed it to resist pressure, accept the case, and continue to handle it in a manner that the NCP’s independent experts knew was the correct and just way to do so.

 The truth about these six secrets to success in the Heineken case is that they are not secrets at all.
 They can be easily replicated by NCPs in other countries if there is the political will to do so.
 If the OECD Guidelines and NCPs are going to play any sort of meaningful role in the corporate accountability and business and human rights arena it is crucial that countries find that political will.
 OECD Watch’s new campaign is aimed at generating that political will by demanding #EffectiveNCPsNow and reminding everyone that #RemedyIsTheReason.